-The Macular Degeneration Association is a nonprofit health organization providing the latest research information and advocacy for patients with all visual diseases.
+The Macular Degeneration Association is a nonprofit health organization providing the latest research information and advocacy for patients with macular degeneration.
 MDA is an IRS recognized 501(c) (3) organization and contributions are tax-deductible to the extent permitted by law.

-We are dedicated to providing the latest information about research being conducted, educating and empowering age-related macular degeneration, diabetic macular edema, glaucoma and cataract patients all across the world.
-All visual diseases are increasingly prevalent degenerative eye diseases, affecting millions of aging seniors and younger adults.
+We are dedicated to providing the latest information about research being conducted, educating and empowering age-related macular degeneration patients all across the world.
+Macular degeneration is increasingly prevalent degenerative eye disease, affecting millions of aging seniors and younger adults.

-The mission of Macular Degeneration Association (MDA) is to find a cure for all sight robbing diseases through disseminating research information, while providing education that will improve the quality of life TODAY, TOMORROW and in the FUTURE for patients and their caregivers.
+The mission of Macular Degeneration Association (MDA) is to find a cure for macular degeneration through disseminating research information, while providing education that will improve the quality of life TODAY, TOMORROW and in the FUTURE for patients, family members and their caregivers.

 To fulfill this mission: The Macular Degeneration Association

-Funds educational programs with Renowned Expert speakers in the field of all vision diseases, offering FREE programs to the patients and their caregivers locally and nationally.
+Funds research and educational programs.
+Our programs feature Renowned Expert speakers in the field of macular degeneration, offering FREE programs to the patients and their caregivers locally and nationally.

 Promotes awareness of all visual diseases by means of local and national outreach